Battle of Vuhledar: 2022 offensive on Pavlivka

-Battle

-January offensive (January 24-February 15)
+First main battle (24 January15 February 2023)

-The largest assault on Vuhledar throughout the war began on the night of January 24, 2023.
-On January 25, war correspondent Andriy Rudenko stated that Ukrainian troops had lost the first line of defence near the town, and withdrew to the city.
-DNR spokesman Daniil Bezsonov claimed that the DPR's Kaskad Battalion had participated in an advance, along with members of the Russian 155th Naval Infantry Brigade.
-Russian state media claimed this attack led to around 200 Ukrainian casualties.
+The largest assault on Vuhledar throughout the war began on the night of 24 January 2023.
+On 25 January, war correspondent Andriy Rudenko stated that Ukrainian troops had lost the first line of defence near the town and withdrawn to the city.
+DNR spokesman Daniil Bezsonov claimed that members of the Russian 155th Naval Infantry Brigade had participated in an advance.

-Localized offensives took place by Russian forces on January 25, although British intelligence assessed it was unlikely that these assaults were able to hold any ground.
-The spokesman for the Ukrainian Eastern Command, Serhii Cherevatyi, claimed Russian troops fired at Vuhledar 322 times on January 26, with 58 localized battles taking place.
+Localized offensives took place by Russian forces on 25 January, although British intelligence assessed it was unlikely that these assaults were able to hold any ground.
+The spokesman for the Ukrainian Eastern Command, Serhii Cherevatyi, claimed Russian troops fired at Vuhledar 322 times on 26 January, with 58 localized battles taking place.
 Ukrainian troops also repulsed Russian attacks on the western part of the town on January 26, although Russian forces consolidated some positions around the eastern half.
 Cherevatyi also claimed 109 Russian troops were killed and 188 were wounded.
 That same day, Belarusian volunteer and activist Eduard Lobau was killed in action fighting near Vuhledar.

-On January 27, Russian forces bombarded Vuhledar with a TOS-1 thermobaric bomb.
+On 27 January, Russian forces bombarded Vuhledar with a TOS-1 thermobaric rocket launcher.
 In the following days, Russian forces suffered heavy casualties during the battle, with the 155th Naval Infantry Brigade taking the brunt of the losses.
 By January 31, British intelligence claimed Russian advances in Vuhledar were unlikely to make any additional progress.

+According to Austrian-based analyst Tom Cooper from 2 February, the 155th Marine Brigade may have lost 200-230 men killed in action over the first three days of the operation, with the Ukrainians claiming to have shot down 5-6 Ka-52 helicopters between 24 and 28 January.
+He even mentioned a rumor "that all the involved Russian units suffered 'up to 20,000 casualties' (KIA, WIA, MIA) over the last week".
+However, Cooper regarded the latter to be "wildly exaggerated", and believed that a strike on 1,500 Russian reinforcements gathered in a single building in the nearby village of Kyryoovka (which reportedly inflicted 'hundreds' of casualties) may have caused the above reports of massive Russian losses in the Vuhledar area.